 Maine Marine Patrol to Focus on Boating Under the Influence and Boating Safety During 4th of July Weekend

-"Boating under the influence is a completely preventable crime," said Colonel Carroll.
+'Boating under the influence is a preventable crime," said Major Beal.
 "The Maine Marine Patrol strongly encourages boaters to stay safe by staying sober while boating."

 Environmental stressors such as sun, wind, noise, and the movement of the boat while on the water intensify the effects of alcohol or drug use on an individual while boating.
 Boaters can become impaired more quickly on the water than on land.

 Operating a boat with a blood alcohol content (BAC) of .08 or higher is against the law in Maine.
 BUI laws pertain to all vessels, from rowboats and kayaks to the largest ships.